OpenRefine/openrefine.org/blog/2023-07-13-reproducibility-designer.md

 OpenRefine is hiring a designer to help shape our improvements to OpenRefine's operation history and test those changes with user panels.
 <!--truncate-->

-[OpenRefine](https://openrefine.org/) is a powerful tool to clean messy data, popular in a diverse range of communities.
-It has been serving the needs of journalists, librarians, Wikipedians, scientists for more than ten years and is taught in many curricula and workshops around the world.
+[OpenRefine](https://openrefine.org/) is a power tool for working with messy data, popular in a diverse range of communities.
+It has been serving the needs of journalists, librarians, Wikipedians, scientists for more than 13 years and is taught in many curricula and workshops around the world.
 OpenRefine is a fiscally sponsored project of [Code for Science & Society Inc](https://codeforscience.org/), a 501(c)(3) charitable organization in the USA.

 We are currently working on improving the reproducibility of OpenRefine workflows as part of [a project funded by the Essential Open Source Software for Science programme](https://chanzuckerberg.com/eoss/proposals/improving-openrefines-reproducibility/).
 This consists in improving the user experience around OpenRefine's operation history, which tracks all transformations applied on the original data.
 This work aims to address a range of long standing issues, such as: